vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

    Here's an example: `c:\wdav_update\{00000000-0000-0000-0000-000000000000}`

    > [!NOTE]
-   > In the script we set it so the last 12 digits of the GUID are the year, month, day, and time when the file was downloaded so that a new folder is created each time.
+   > We set the script so that the last 12 digits of the GUID are the year, month, day, and time when the file was downloaded so that a new folder is created each time.
 You can change this so that the file is downloaded to the same folder each time.

 3. Download a security intelligence package from [https://www.microsoft.com/wdsi/definitions](https://www.microsoft.com/wdsi/definitions)  into the GUID folder.
 The file should be named `mpam-fe.exe`.